 Don’t get it twisted—this color looks good no matter what your hair type or length and gives an extra swirl of flair to your edges.

-This gorgeous blend of pinks and purples creates the perfect red wine-inspired ombré.
-A great option if neon just isn't your thing.
+This gorgeous blend of pinks and purples creates the perfect neon ombré.
+It's a great option if you want to bring out the violet side of magenta.